Ed6003/notes/src/es197/step1.md

 # First Order Step Response

 Modelling is about predicting the behaviour of a system.
-Often, need to know
+Often, we need to know:

 - What is the output for a given input?
 - Is the system stable?